Wisdom Teeth Removal in Auburn, WA

 Wisdom teeth removal is one of the most common oral surgery procedures performed in our office in Auburn, WA.
-Wisdom teeth (also called third molars) are the last teeth to develop.
+Wisdom teeth, also called third molars, are the last teeth to develop.
 While some wisdom teeth grow in normally, most mouths are too small to accommodate a third set of molars.
-Leaving wisdom teeth untreated can lead to complications such as tooth impaction, infections, cysts, and dental crowding, which is why it is so important to receive regular dental examinations and detect wisdom teeth early.
+It is important to receive regular dental examinations and detect wisdom teeth early.

 In most cases, our oral surgeons recommend having wisdom teeth removed before the teeth are fully formed.
-The ideal time for removal is usually between the early teens and early twenties, but even if your wisdom teeth are fully grown in, our oral surgeons are experts at extracting problem teeth.
-If you are unsure whether or not your wisdom teeth need to be taken out, contact us in Auburn, WA, to schedule a consultation.
-One of our expert oral surgeons will perform an oral examination and some scans to determine the best course of action for you.
+The ideal time for removal is usually between the age of 17 and the early twenties.
+If you are unsure whether your wisdom teeth need to be taken out, contact us in Auburn to schedule a consultation.

 - Pain and tenderness near the tooth sites

 - Bone loss

 Contact us in Auburn to schedule an appointment if you are experiencing any of these symptoms:

 - Seeing a wisdom tooth poking up through the gums

 These are common symptoms of wisdom tooth problems.
 Our surgeons will evaluate your oral health and discuss your options for treatment.

 The Wisdom Tooth Removal Surgery